arctic-cheetah/COMP3331/lab04/Lab04.md

 ### 1.6) How much data does the receiver typically acknowledge in an ACK?
 Can you identify cases where the receiver is ACKing every other received segment (recall the discussion about delayed acks from the lecture notes or Section 3.5 of the text)?

-The receiver typically acknowledges 1460 bytes of data in an ack.
+The receiver typically acknowledges **1460** bytes of data in an ack.

+The receiver starts to use delayed cumulative ack and seems to begin from packet No. 61 (**3920** bytes of data) onwards and there are many other cases of the receiver doing this.

 Between No. 87-89 we can see the receiver (gaia.cs.umass.edu) using a cumulative ack to acknowledge the 2 packets in between 81-86 because from the calculation below: